 U.S. Rep. Jamie Raskin, D-Maryland and U.S. Rep. Jim Jordan, R-Ohio (pictured above in a 2018 photo) renewed efforts in 2017 to pass a national shield law to protect journalists from revealing their sources.

-The Free Flow of Information Act and similar proposed measures would create a federal shield law, similar to those in about thirty states, that would protect reporters from punishment for refusing to disclose their confidential sources in any federal criminal or civil case, unless those authorities meet strict criteria.
+The Free Flow of Information Act would create a federal shield law, similar to those in almost all states, that would protect reporters from punishment for refusing to disclose their confidential sources in any federal criminal or civil case, unless those authorities meet strict criteria.

 The Free Flow of Information Act, which has been regularly introduced in Congress since 2005, is largely a response to the Supreme Court decision in Branzburg v.
 Hayes (1972) and accompanying cases.
 These cases decided that reporters were not entitled to special exemption from testifying before grand juries about information they had received from confidential informants.

-The 2007 version of the bill, cosponsored in the House by Rick Boucher, D-Va., and Mike Pence, R-Ind., was passed on October 16 by a vote of 398-21 and sent to the Senate.
-Despite support from Senators Richard G. Lugar, R-Ind., Patrick J. Leahy, D-Vt., and Arlen Specter, R-Pa., it stalled in the second chamber, in part because of opposition by the Department of Justice and a threatened veto by President George W. Bush, who was concerned in part about its possible impact on the war on terrorism.
+The 2007 version of the bill, co-sponsored in the House by Rick Boucher, D-Va., and Mike Pence, R-Ind., was passed by a vote of 398-21 and sent to the Senate.
+Despite support from Sens.
+Richard G. Lugar, R-Ind., Patrick J. Leahy, D-Vt., and Arlen Specter, R-Pa., it stalled in the second chamber, in part because of opposition by the Department of Justice and a threatened veto by President George W. Bush, who was concerned in part about its possible impact on the war on terrorism.

 Opponents argue that the First Amendment does not entitle members of the press to special privileges against disclosure that do not apply to other citizens.Send Feedback on this article